spatie/typescript-transformer/docs/usage/general-overview.md

     ...
 ```

-Now you can run `php artisan typescript:transform` to create the typescript definitions.
+Now you can run `php artisan typescript:transform` to create the TypeScript definitions.

 ### Using class property replacements

-You can specify to which Typescript type a PHP type should be converted.
+You can specify to which TypeScript type a PHP type should be converted.

 Let's add a `$birthday` property to the `UserResource`, which is of type `Carbon`.